Lia is a nurse practitioner with significant experience in primary, hospital and palliative care.

 Lia’s approach to nursing is influenced by both her worked and lived experience as a Māori accessing health services.

 She has a strong commitment to quality and service improvement.
-She completed a term as co-chair of the Cardiac Society of Australia and New Zealand Heart Failure Working Group.
+She is the current co-lead of the National Cardiac Clinical Network, Health New Zealand | Te Whatu Ora.

 She is the current palliative care interface cardiology representative and is involved with the integration of cardiology specialist services within primary care.